wcarmon/docs/java/strings.avoid.md

 # Overview
-1. Why are strings bad
+1. Why Strings are a problematic
 1. How we can do better